 To address this gap, we compared vocal emotion perception in singers vs. instrumentalists and in amateurs vs. professional musicians

-In line with our predictions, we found NO difference between either of these subgroups, suggesting that vocal emotion perception is not affected by the type and amount of musical activity
+In line with our predictions, we found no difference between either of these subgroups, suggesting that vocal emotion perception is unaffected by the type and amount of musical activity

-Instead, we replicated the consistent link between auditory sensitivity and vocal emotion perception
+Instead, we replicated the link between natural auditory sensitivity and vocal emotion perception

 Introduction: associations between musicality and vocal emotion perception

 The human voice is a prime carrier of emotional information.
 Therefore, adequate perception of vocal emotions is important for everyday social interaction (Laukka et al., 2016; Schirmer et al., 2025).
 On average, humans can infer emotion from voices well above chance (Banse & Scherer, 1996; Juslin & Laukka, 2003; Scherer, 2018), but this capacity is subject to great individual variability and seems to be linked to differences in musicality.
 It has been shown repeatedly that musicians outperform non-musician in vocal emotion recognition, although the overall effect size can be considered small to moderate (M. Martins et al., 2021; Nussbaum & Schweinberger, 2021; Schellenberg & Lima, 2024).
-Several works sought to unravel the potential mechanisms underlying this advantage and collectively tend to emphasize the role of acoustic sensitivity.
-Musicians have more fine-grained basic auditory skills compared to non-musicians, such as pitch and rhythm perception, musical memory, or signal-in-noise discrimination (Baldé et al., 2025; Kraus & Chandrasekaran, 2010), which aids vocal emotion recognition.
+Several works sought to unravel the potential mechanisms underlying this advantage.
+They collectively point to a role of acoustic sensitivity.
+Compared to non-musicians, musicians have more fine-grained basic auditory skills, such as pitch and rhythm perception, musical memory, or signal-in-noise discrimination (Baldé et al., 2025; Kraus & Chandrasekaran, 2010), which aids vocal emotion recognition.
 Importantly, this does not seem to depend directly on formal musical training: The association between auditory perception and vocal emotion recognition was observed even in the absence of any formal musical training (Correia et al., 2022; Nussbaum et al., 2024; Vigl et al., 2024).
 Further, Correia et al. (2022) found that the link between music training and vocal emotion perception was fully mediated via auditory perception skills.
 The presumably strongest evidence is provided by a recent randomized-controlled study in school children, which found no causal effects of musical training on vocal emotion perception performance (Neves et al., 2025).
-Thus, there is consensus in the literature that the observed performance difference of musicians and non-musicians is due to variations in acoustic sensitivity rather than the result of formal musical education (Schellenberg & Lima, 2024).
+Thus, there is consensus in the literature that the observed performance difference of musicians and non-musicians is due to variations in natural acoustic sensitivity rather than the result of formal musical education (Schellenberg & Lima, 2024).

 In a previous study, we investigated how musicians’ auditory skills promote vocal emotion perception in more detail, by focusing on different auditory cues that transport emotional meaning (Nussbaum et al., 2024).
 We employed parameter-specific voice morphing to create vocal stimuli that expressed emotion only through fundamental frequency contour (F0), timbre or both.
 F0 is linked to dynamic pitch variation (also referred to as voice melody) and timbre is linked to perceived voice quality (i.e. whether it sounds harsh or gentle).
 Professional musicians outperformed a group of non-musicians when emotions were expressed by F0 and both cues, but not timbre alone.
 Thus, musicians seem to be specifically proficient at exploiting melodic patterns to infer vocal emotions.